Tin-glazed pottery: Delftware

 Delftware was made in the Netherlands from the 16th to the 18th centuries.
 The main period of manufacture was 1600-1780, after which it was succeeded by white stoneware and porcelain.

 The earliest tin-glazed pottery in the Netherlands was made in Antwerp in 1512.
 The manufacture of painted pottery may have spread from the southern to the northern Netherlands in the 1560s.
 It was made in Middleburg and Haarlem in the 1570s and in Amsterdam in the 1580s.
 Much of the finer work was produced in Delft, but simple everyday tin-glazed pottery was made in such places as Gouda, Rotterdam, Amsterdam and Dordrecht.

 The Guild of St. Luke, to which painters in all media had to belong, admitted ten master potters in the thirty years between 1610 and 1640 and twenty in the nine years 1651 to 1660.
 In 1654 a gunpowder explosion in Delft destroyed many breweries, and, as the brewing industry was in decline, their premises became available to pottery makers.

 From about 1615, the potters began to coat their pots completely in white tin glaze instead of covering only the painting surface and coating the rest with clear glaze.
 They then began to cover the tin glaze with a coat of clear glaze which gave depth to the fired surface and smoothness to cobalt blues, ultimately creating a good resemblance to porcelain.

 Although Dutch potters did not immediately imitate Chinese porcelain, they began to do after the death of the Emperor Wan-Li in 1619, when the supply to Europe was interrupted.
 Delftware inspired by Chinese originals persisted from about 1630 to the mid-18th century alongside European patterns.

 Delftware ranged from simple household items to fancy artwork.
 Pictorial plates were made in abundance, illustrated with religious motifs, native Dutch scenes with windmills and fishing boats, hunting scenes, landscapes and seascapes.
 The Delft potters also made tiles in vast numbers (estimated at eight hundred million over a period of two hundred years); many Dutch houses still have tiles that were fixed in the 17th and 18th centuries.

 Delftware became popular, was widely exported in Europe and reached China and Japan.
 Chinese and Japanese potters made porcelain versions of Delftware for export to Europe.

 By the late 18th century, Delftware potters had lost their market to British porcelain and the new white earthenware.

-There are good collections of old Delftware in the Rijksmuseum and the Victoria and Albert Museum.
+There are good collections of old Delftware in the Rijksmuseum in Amsterdam and the Victoria and Albert Museum in London.